Two men plead guilty to harassment charges in Montgomery riverfront brawl | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Devon M. Sayers, Holly Yan and Fabiana Chaparro contributed to this report.
+CNN’s Devon M. Sayers, Toni Odejimi, Holly Yan and Fabiana Chaparro contributed to this report.